PhantomInsights/covid-19/README.md

 df = df[df["RESULTADO"] == "Positivo SARS-CoV-2"]
 ```

-We will use this value to calculate the percentages.
+We will use the next value to calculate the percentages.

 ```python
 total_cases = len(df)